foundry-vtt-community/macros/README.md

 ### Usage without the Module:
 1. Download the `.js` file/s to your machine
-2. Create a new macro in Foundry
+2. Create a new script macro in Foundry
 3. Use a text editor such as Notepad or vscode to open the `.js` file and copy the contents
 4. Paste the contents into your macro in Foundry
 5. Save